 4. NMRShiftDB http://www.nmrshiftdb.org/nmrshiftdb/ It is an open-source, open-access, open-submission, open-content web database for chemical structures and their nuclear magnetic resonance data.
 Provides 13C, 1H and 15N NMR shift data.

 5. The library owns some paper copies of compilations of chemical spectra from various sources, including the Aldrich and Sadtler companies (many of them are in compact shelving).
-Click here to do a preprogrammed search of the library catalog (this catalog search produces some irrelevant items, so look over the results list very carefully).
+Click here to do a preprogrammed search with OneSearch (this search produces some irrelevant items, so look over the results list very carefully).

 Call the Research Help Desk @

 Visit the Research Help Desk for in-person help

 Chat with a Librarian

 Need more help?
 Chat in real-time with a librarian!